Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Experiments

 \subsection{Evaluations on Synthetic Data}

-Since experiments on confidential QCEW data are limited by policy, we synthesized a dataset with the same schema using public information \cite{rawcbp,rawqwi,imputecbpdata} and statistical imputation (see \shortlong{the full paper \cite{gedp_arxiv}}{the appendix} for details).
+Since experiments on confidential QCEW data are limited by policy, we synthesized a dataset with the same schema using public information \cite{rawcbp,rawqwi,imputecbpdata} and statistical imputation (see the Appendix \ref{app:synthetic} for details).
 We use synthetic New Jersey (Syn-NJ) and Synthetic Rhode Island (Syn-RI) data, which serve as examples of fairly large and fairly small states, for further experimentation.
 This allows us to add results for wages as well. \shortlong{Due to space constraints, only a subset of our results is presented.}{}

 Synthetic New Jersey (Syn-NJ) includes 208,868 establishments and 21 counties.
 The number of establishments in a county ranges from 999 to 28,689 with mean 9,894, median 9,385 and standard deviation 6,968.
 The number of establishments for different NAICS codes present in Syn-NJ ranges from 1 to 8,172 with mean 364 and median 79 -- so this distribution is highly skewed.
+The largest establishment's employment is 7,629 and the largest wages is 3,136,080.
 Synthetic Rhode Island has only 5 counties and 25,420 establishments.
 The number of establishments in a county ranges from 1,102 to 14,414 with mean 5,084, median 3,354, and standard deviation 5,340.
 The number of establishments for different NAICS codes present in Syn-RI ranges from 1 to 610, with mean 13, median 4 and standard deviation 34.
+The largest Syn-RI establishment's employment is 4,050 and the largest wages is 510,039.
+As a baseline, we can compare against the Gaussian mechanism of GDP at the establishment level (i.e., providing equal defense against membership inference for all establishments).
+We use the values of the largest establishment in each state as sensitivity bounds used by the GDP Gaussian mechanism (giving it a slight non-private advantage).

 For the privacy settings, we set the privacy budget allocation for wages to be the same as the QCEW allocations for employment in Section \ref{sec:experiments_realQCEW} and then rescaled everything so that the total privacy budget was nearly the same as in Section \ref{sec:experiments_realQCEW}.
 Specifically, each month of employment, and also the quarterly wages had the following privacy budgets for the group-by query groupings: (Q1) Identity -- no grouping: 0.611, (Q2) State total -- grouping all establishments in the same: 0.179, (Q3) 5-digit NAICS prefix: 0.525, (Q4) County: 0.525, (Q5) County by 5-digit NAICS prefix: 0.611.
 We used the distance parameter $\distparam_w=50$.
 The overall privacy budget was $\queryprivbudget{}=\sqrt{0.611^2*4 + 0.179^2*4 + 0.525^2*4 + 0.525^2*4 + 0.611^2*4}\approx 2.31$.